Israel says it killed a top Iranian general as Trump warns people to flee Iranian capital

 Israel targets more Iranian leaders

-The head of the operations directorate of the Israeli military, Maj.
-Gen. Oded Basiuk, said Israel continued to strike Iran’s leadership “to deepen our achievements, according to our plan and on our own timeline.”
-The military claimed to have killed another top Iranian general in a strike on Tehran.
+The Israeli military claimed to have killed another top Iranian general in a strike on Tehran.

 Iran did not immediately comment on the reported killing of Gen. Ali Shadmani, whom Israel described as the most senior military commander in Iran.